(Intermediate Algebra 115 or Survey of Math 123)

 - Steps to PTA Admissions for Class of 2019 (first cohort)

 - Step 1: Successfully apply to California Baptist University and select the PTA program as your area of interest.
-Submit official transcripts and all other documents needed to meet university requirements (application will be accessible on September 1, 2017).
+Submit official transcripts and all other documents needed to meet university requirements.

-- Step 2: Successfully complete the supplemental PTA program application process (application will be accessible on September 1, 2017).
-This will include the comprehensive essay, clinical hours, and letters of recommendation (you can begin these now; see link for clinical hours and recommendation forms).
+- Step 2: Successfully complete the supplemental PTA program application process.
+This will include the comprehensive essay, clinical hours, and letters of recommendation (see link for clinical hours and recommendation forms).

 - Step 3: Qualified candidates who are selected by the faculty for an interview, will be notified and scheduled for an interview.
 All materials must be submitted in order to qualify for interview consideration. (not all candidates will be interviewed)